DanielPopoola/ficmart-payment-gateway/TRADEOFFS.md

 The worker stops retrying stuck payments after 24 hours.
 This is based on the bank's idempotency cache TTL.
 After the idempotency window closes, retrying risks creating a duplicate authorization if the bank doesn't remember the original request.
 Beyond this window, human intervention is safer than automated recovery.

+### How I handled partial failures?

+I used an executor interface and a method (a closure really - it takes a function and executes it within a database transaction (WithTx in internal/adapters/postgres/repository.go).
+This was to prevent situations like I'll save to my idempotency table but my db crashes before saving to the payments table, so they are wrapped in a transaction like Django's transaction.atomic() either both succeed or not
 ---

 ## What I'd Do Differently